MarkNahabedian/MapMyStuff/furnashings/README.md

      "name":"table saw",
 </pre>

 gives a brief descriptive name for the item.
+This property is presentged in the tooltip when hovering over the item and is centered at the top of the description box when the item is clicked on.

 ## width